Reflect with Reflexive Pronouns

 - Collect the sentences from the independent work time as a check for understanding.

-- Collect index cards as an exit ticket.
+- Collect index cards to serve as an exit ticket.

 - Read aloud three example sentences that have the wrong reflexive pronoun.
 (Example: My sister bought himself a new car.)

 - Call on non-volunteers to correct the sentences aloud using complete sentences and a reflexive pronoun.